What is the Role of Powers of Attorney in Estate Planning?

 August 2, 2024 – Matthew S. Akers & Douglas McCarthy

-Powers of attorney (POA) play a crucial role in estate planning by granting authority to appointed individuals to act on behalf of the principal in financial and healthcare matters.
+Powers of Attorney (POA) grant authority to appointed individuals to act on behalf of the Principal in financial and healthcare matters.

-- Healthcare Decisions: Through a healthcare POA, the principal can appoint an agent to make medical decisions on their behalf if they cannot make their own medical decisions due to incapacity.
-This serves towards upholding the principal’s healthcare preferences.
+• Healthcare Decisions: Through a Healthcare POA, the Principal can appoint an Agent to make medical decisions on their behalf if they cannot make their own medical decisions due to incapacity, upholding the Principal’s healthcare preferences.

-- Tailored Decision-Making: Powers of attorney allow for personalized decision-making by specifying the powers granted to agents.
-This serves towards ensuring that the agent’s authority aligns with the principal’s wishes and requirements.
+• Tailored Decision-Making: Powers of Attorney allow personalized decision-making by specifying the powers granted to Agents, aligning the Agent’s authority with the Principal’s wishes and requirements.

-- Continuity and Control: POAs ensure continuity in managing the principal’s affairs by appointing trusted agents to act on their behalf, maintaining control and oversight even in situations of incapacity.
+• Continuity and Control: POAs ensure continuity in managing the Principal’s affairs by appointing trusted Agents to act on their behalf, maintaining control and oversight even in incapacity situations.

 Ask A Question, Describe Your Situation,